racket/racket/racket/src/cs/README.txt

 The use of development mode is described in more detail further below.

-Development mode currently doesn't work on Windows, because the makefile makes too many Unix-ish assuptions.
+Development mode currently doesn't work on Windows, because the makefile makes too many Unix-ish assumptions.

 Build Mode
 ----------